atimpone/aws-foundation-journey/content/01-dev/04-reference/04-using-aws-services/02-eks.md

 **Review Note:** This is a draft document.
 {{% /notice %}}

-This document highlights special considerations when using Amazon EKS in your team development AWS accounts.
+This document highlights special considerations when using [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) in your team development AWS accounts.

 ## Using `eksctl` CLI to Create a Cluster